- Getting there and getting around

 At its eastern end, UTR begins 700 m along the Shelly Cove trail and crosses the northern and western slopes of Many Peak Range.
 It provides excellent views of the islands to the north and the Coral Sea beyond.
 There is a link 6.6 km along UTR that leads to Smedley's trail.
-At its western end, UTR begins 500 m along the Shelly Beach trail in Townsville Town Common Regional Park.
+At its western end, UTR begins 500 m along the Shelly Beach trail in Townsville Town Common Conservation Park.
 UTR has rough surfaces and some steep sections.
 Trail users can return the way they came or may use the other trails and internal park roads to return to their starting point (see Cape Pallarenda Trails map).

 Picnic and day-use areas